 All personal items should be properly marked with the student's name.
 Students should NOT bring valuables or large sums of money to school.
-Toys, trading cards and electronic devices such as iPods, and cell phones need to be kept at home.
+Toys including trading cards need to be kept at home.
 If a cell phone or smartwatch is brought to school for after-school use it must remain in the student's backpack until the end of the school day.
 No texting or calling during school hours from student devices.

-LOST & FOUND
+LOST& FOUND